Skip Navigation

 Sustainability in a Time of Climate Change:

-Developing an Intensive Research Framework for the Great Plains
+Developing an Intensive Research Framework for the Platte River Watershed and the High Plains

-A creative research partnership among University of Nebraska–Lincoln, the U.S. Geological Survey and key regional stakeholders and decision makers offers an opportunity to address these issues.
+Purpose: The workshop, conference and follow-up are part of a broader effort to establish a research partnership among University of Nebraska–Lincoln, the U.S. Geological Survey and key regional stakeholders to address these issues.
 The long-term goal of this research partnership is to create an integrated, real-time knowledge base and climate change response system.
-This workshop, to be held May 19-22, 2008, in the heart of the Platte River, High Plains Aquifer and Sandhills systems, will bring together scientists, stakeholders and decision makers to discuss key research questions and socio-economic issues facing the region.
-Discussion will center on three key questions for stakeholders:

 Presented by: